Advanced Detection Systems conducts Verification, Validation, and Calibration Services on any make/model metal detection system or equipment

 Verification – The procedure conducted by a third party to verify that your metal detectors and automatic reject devices are performing to the standards you have documented in your daily monitoring procedure.

 Calibration – The procedure conducted by the manufacturer of your metal detection system to re-balance the metal detector’s transmit and receive coils and any settings to bring the metal detector back to manufacturer’s standards.
-This procedure may still be required as part of the Verification procedure, if you have older analog metal detectors in use.
-However, current generation ProScan metal detectors feature auto-balance technology which eliminates the need for the cost of calibration service.
+Calibration may still be required as part of the Verification procedure, if you have older analog metal detectors in use.
+However, current generation ProScan metal detectors feature auto-balance technology which eliminates the need for the cost of metal detector calibration service.

 As your metal detector usage comes under scrutiny applied by government regulations, auditors and your customers; there is an opportunity to meet expectations and improve your competitive advantage by being proactive in certifying your metal detectors on an annual basis.